 Carbon Contracts: Understanding Your Legal Obligations.
-In Part 2 of the above article dated Mar.
+In this article dated Mar.
 10, 2023, Dr. Lashmet discusses the importance of 1) understanding the length of a C contract, 2) methods used to measure the amount of C that is sequestered by a particular conservation practice, 3) who pays for the measuring/testing, 4) the requirements or penalties for terminating a carbon contract, and 5) the "legal" terminology used in the contract and what it means to the producer.

-WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION
+WWW.MSSOY.ORG → MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION